• Contact us

 8. Research Misconduct Investigation and Consequences

 • 1.
-If research misconduct (e.g., plagiarism, falsification, duplicate publication) is suspected, Episteme will conduct a thorough investigation.
+If research misconduct, such as plagiarism, falsification, fabrication, duplicate publication, or inappropriate authorship, is suspected, Epistémè will conduct a thorough investigation.

-o Temporary or permanent ban on future submissions.
+e.
+Temporary or permanent ban on future submissions

-o Notification to the author's institution or funding body.
+f.
+Notification to the author’s institution or funding body

 9. Research Participant Protection

 • 1.
-If a study involves surveys, interviews, oral history, or analysis of sensitive data, authors must obtain informed consent from participants.
+If a study involves surveys, interviews, oral history, human participants, personal information, or analysis of sensitive data, authors must obtain informed consent from participants.

 • 2.
-Researchers must ensure the anonymity and privacy of participants, and collected data should not be used for purposes beyond the stated research objectives.
+Researchers must ensure the anonymity, privacy, and dignity of participants.
+Collected data should not be used for purposes beyond the stated research objectives.

 • 3.
 Participants must have the right to withdraw from the study at any time without facing any negative consequences.